-- 54.1 The Council or the Harbourmaster may only grant an exemption under this bylaw on receipt of an application made prior to the commencement of any activity in contravention of the requirements of this bylaw. - 54.2 The Council or the Harbourmaster may exempt by written approval, any person, vessel or class of vessels from clauses 8, 12, 14, 17, 21, 30, and Part 5 of this bylaw. - 54.3 The Council or the Harbourmaster may exempt by written approval any person, vessel or class of vessels participating in a sporting event, training activity, ceremonial event, or other organised recreational activity from clauses 20 and 22 provided the Council is satisfied that adequate safety precautions are made for rescuing any person participating in the event or activity. - 54.4 In granting any written exemption to any clause of this bylaw the Council or the Harbourmaster must consider the effects of the exemption on navigation safety. - 54.5 The Council or the Harbourmaster may revoke any exemption immediately where there is reason to believe navigation safety has, or might be, adversely affected. - 54.6 No exemption may be granted: - (a) for a contravention of this bylaw that has already occurred; - (b) for a period exceeding 14 days; - (c) for an activity that has prohibited activity status within any district plan rule having legal effect in the District or - (d) if it would authorise something that is or would be contrary to any other enactment, regulations or a maritime rule. - 54.7 The Council may prescribe any fees associated with granting an exemption under this clause in accordance with clause 52.
+- 54.1 The Council or the Harbourmaster may only grant an exemption under this bylaw on receipt of an application made prior to the commencement of any activity in contravention of the requirements of this bylaw. - The Council or the Harbourmaster may exempt by written approval, any person, vessel or class of vessels from clauses 8, 12, 14, 17, 1921, 2830, and Part 5 of this bylaw. - 54.3 The Council or the Harbourmaster may exempt by written approval any person, vessel or class of vessels participating in a sporting event, training activity, ceremonial event, or other organised recreational activity from clauses 18-20 and 20-22 provided the Council is satisfied that adequate safety precautions are made for rescuing any person participating in the event or activity.

+- In granting any written exemption to any clause of this bylaw the Council or the Harbourmaster must consider the effects of the exemption on public health and safetynavigation safety. - The Council or the Harbourmaster may revoke any exemption immediately where there is reason to believe public health or safetynavigation safety has, or might be, adversely affected. - 54.6 No exemption may be granted: - (a) for a contravention of this bylaw that has already occurred; - (b) for a period exceeding 14 days; - (c) for an activity that has prohibited activity status within any district plan rule having legal effect in the District the Oueenstown Lakes District Plan; or - (d) if it would authorise something that is or would be contrary to any other enactment, regulations or a maritime rule. - The Council may prescribe any fees associated with granting an exemption under this clause in accordance with clause 523.

-Part 10 - Enforcement
+Part 101 - Enforcement